chapmanb/cloudbiolinux/README.md

 * Login to the [Amazon EC2 console][2].
-* Click Launch Instance, and choose the latest CloudBioLinux AMI from the [website][1] in the community AMI section.
+* Click Launch Instance, and choose the latest CloudBioLinux AMI from the [website][1] in the community AMI section (search for 'biolinux').
-* After finishing the configuration wizard, find the host details of your running instance from the Instances section.
+* After launching the instance, find the host details of your running instance from the Instances section.
-* Connect to your machine via ssh or VNC.
+* Connect to your machine via ssh or VNC (using the Amazon PEM keys)

 ## Biological data